22 Best Argentina Travel Tips

 The best time to visit Argentina

 The best time to visit Argentina is in the late spring and summer months, between the end of October and the end of March, when you can enjoy the whole country thanks to the favorable weather conditions.
-December to February is peak season and all the main tourist destinations will be busy.
-You will have to make reservations for buses, internal flights and accommodation well in advance.

 Summer is the best time to visit Argentina if you want to admire wildlife in the areas of Peninsula Valdes and Punta Tombo (though whales and orcas are spotted during the winter months).
-Patagonia is best visited in the summer, when Perito Moreno is not prohibitively cold; the same can be said for Tierra del Fuego.
+Patagonia is best visited in the summer when Perito Moreno is not prohibitively cold; the same can be said for Tierra del Fuego.

-Buenos Aires gets tremendously hot in the summer months, but it’s very pleasant in September and October, when all the large boulevards are colorful with jacaranda trees in full bloom.
+Buenos Aires gets tremendously hot in the summer months, but it’s very pleasant in September and October when all the large boulevards are colorful with jacaranda trees in full bloom.

 Buenos Aires doesn’t get too cold in the winter months, but Patagonia may be unaccessible – unless you plan to go skiing in places like Ushuaia or Bariloche.